KIAH: Subchannels

 The station's ATSC 1.0 channels are carried on the multiplexed signals of other Houston TV stations:

 KIAH (as KHCW) carried The Tube Music Network on its second digital subchannel until the service was discontinued on October 1, 2007.

 Analog-to-digital conversion

-KIAH discontinued regular programming on its analog signal, over UHF channel 39, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 38, using PSIP to display KIAH's virtual channel as 39 on digital television receivers.
+KIAH ended regular programming on its analog signal, over UHF channel 39, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+The station's digital signal remained on its pre-transition UHF channel 38, using virtual channel 39.